endojs/Jessie/README.md

 programs as possible while staying within ocap rules.

 **TinySES** is a static, absorbed subset of SES.
 TinySES approximates the smallest useful subset of SES that is still pleasant to program in using the objects-as-closures pattern.
 TinySES omits `this` and classes.
 Once initialized, the API surface of a TinySES object must be tamper-proofed before exposure to clients.
 TinySES is not intended to run legacy code or code that uses inheritance.

 **Jessie** is a dynamic subset of TinySES.
 Jessie and TinySES have the same grammar and static restrictions.
-The Jessie/TinySES grammar is simple enough to be parsed easily.
-Jess˘ie/TinySES imposes static validation rules that are easy to check locally, to ensure that objects are tamper-proofed before they escape.
-Statically valid Jessie/TinySES programs enable sound static analysis of useful safety properties.
+The Jessie grammar is simple enough to be parsed easily.
+Jessie imposes static validation rules that are easy to check locally, to ensure that objects are tamper-proofed before they escape.
+Statically valid Jessie programs enable sound static analysis of useful safety properties.
 A SES IDE can thereby flag which code is withiin the Jessie static restrictions and provide sound static analysis info for that code.

 The only difference between TinySES and Jessie is that correct TinySES programs may rely on the presence of the entire SES runtime.
 Correct